quinneydavid/talos/README.md

 ## Security

+- **Template-Based Configuration**:
-- Node configuration stored in Git (no secrets)
+  - Network configuration template stored in Git (no secrets)
+  - Sensitive information stored in `.env` file (excluded from Git)
+  - Template processed at runtime to generate actual configuration

+- **Multi-Cluster Support**:
+  - Each cluster has its own configuration section
+  - Cluster-specific environment variables with prefix (e.g., PROD_*)
+  - Support for multiple clusters in a single deployment

+- **Configuration Protection**:
+  - Existing configurations preserved unless FORCE_REGENERATE=true
   - Secrets generated by talosctl at runtime
   - Generated configs stored only on HTTP server
   - Each node gets its own configuration with unique secrets
   - All configs validated before deployment

+- **Secure Boot Process**:
   - PXE boot configurations generated automatically based on MAC addresses
+  - Each node receives only its own configuration
+  - Configurations are validated before use